jrhel/ot-harjoitustyo/dokumentaatio/alustava määrittelydokumentti.md

 The page for search results is similar to the home page, but without the menu on the left side of the home page.

-## Functinality of core application
+## Functinality

-- User can add new recipes (Feature implemented),
+- User can add new recipes,
+- User can list/see overview of all recipes,
-- User can "open"/see/use recipes (Feature implemented),
+- User can "open"/read recipes from a list,
+- User can open a recipe straight from the list of ingredients in another recipe, if the recipe is an ingredient of another one,
-- User can edit recipes,
+- User can search for recipes,
-- User can delete recipes (Feature implemented),
+- User can delete recipes,
-- User can list/see overview of all recipes (Feature implemented),
-- User can search for recipes;
+- User can empty their recipe book/reset application
-	- by name (Feature implemented),
-	- by ingredients.
+- Application updates home screen on the fly as recipes are added and deleted,
+- Application warns user before resetting application;

 ## Restrictions on application